brclar15/tabCap/continueWork.md

 ### Presentation
 - figure out how to link edition .html file directly
-- Oranize website with home button and side bar for better navigation
+- oranize website with home button and side bar for better navigation
 - insert text passage and image ref for each book in the commentary section, *if possible*
 - add images into the various text pages to glam it up
-- Plokamos social links between figures on stone, *maybe*?

 ### Content
 - add in comparison to [Apollodorus' Library](http://www.perseus.tufts.edu/hopper/text?doc=Perseus%3Atext%3A1999.01.0022%3Atext%3DEpitome%3Abook%3DE%3Achapter%3D4), **essential**